 Note that none of the indicators are perfect.
 None of them forecast the 1981 “double-dip,” which was engineered by the Volcker Fed.
 If the Fed similarly decided to raise rates aggressively in the next 6 – 9 months, or if there were an Oil price spike caused by a Middle eastern War, a recession could happen anyway.

-Another real-time recession indicator was proposed by Fed economist Claudia Sahm.
+Another real-time recession indicator was proposed by (then) Fed economist Claudia Sahm.
 The “Sahm Rule” recession signal is based on a bottoming in the unemployment rate (FRED graph).

 Other indicators of interest: